zansangeeth/NewsApp/README.md

 Sangeeth Amirthanathan

-**XYZ Rest** is an native android app user can view restaurants, view detail pages and view branch location on map view
+**XYZ Rest** is an native android app user view, read and add to favourite the news.

 Time spent: **3** days spent in total